Winter heather care and growing guide: brighten your plot with these pretty plants

 How do you take care of winter heather?

-'Heathers are low maintenance plants that need little in the way of hands-on care.
-However, they do need trimming after flowering to keep them in shape and encourage prolific flowering the following year,' says our resident expert Ruth Hayes, who has a large winter heather plant in her own garden.
+'Heathers are low-maintenance plants that need little in the way of hands-on care.
+However, they do need trimming after flowering to keep them in shape and encourage prolific flowering the following year,' says Ruth Hayes of Amateur Gardening, who has a large winter heather plant in her own garden.

 'If you don’t get round to pruning them don’t worry, it isn’t the end of the world, but you will see a difference if you do tidy them up.
 Because my plant is so large I like to use a sharp, clean pair of shears.
 You may find it easier to use secateurs when cutting back smaller specimens.

 'Only remove the spent flower spikes and a couple of inches of green growth beneath.
 Never cut into the older brown wood as it is unlikely to produce more new shoots afterward, resulting in bare patches around the bush.'

 Feeding your heather after pruning isn’t essential, but some balanced fertilizer will give your heather a boost.
 'If you can’t see the base of the plant, lightly scatter a little fertilizer over the top and it will be blown or washed down to the roots,' adds Ruth.